pulumi/docs/content/docs/intro/console/ci-cd-integration-assistant.md

 Congratulations on configuring a version control system and an automated pipeline for your stack! 🎉

-If your pull request build failed, don't worry we have a [troubleshooting wizard]({{< relref "/docs/wizards/continuous-delivery/troubleshooting-guide" >}}) for you!
+If your pull request build failed, use the [CI/CD troubleshooting guide]({{< relref "/docs/guides/continuous-delivery/troubleshooting-guide" >}}) to diagnose the issue.

-## Get the workflow only
+## Skip the line and get the workflow directly

-If instead of using the step-by-step wizard, you want to access just the workflow for a specific CI/CD service and configure VCS on your own, you can do that by simply selecting a service from the drop-down to get started.
-You will still be able to get a workflow template that is customized to your stack even if you choose this option.
+If you want to access the workflow for a specific CI/CD service and configure VCS on your own, you can do that by simply selecting a service from the drop-down to get started.
+You will still get a workflow template that is customized to your stack.

 > This option is more suitable for teams that want to use different services for their VCS repo and CI/CD needs.
 For example, you want
 > to be able to use Azure Pipelines with a GitHub repository and just want the workflow template for Azure Pipelines.